 When you attach a camera or other devices to the arm, calculate the weight as the equivalent of the shaft.
-Then, add this to the load and enter the total weight to the Weight parameter.
+Then, add this to the weight of the load attached to the shaft, and enter the total weight to the Weight parameter.